History of the Stewarts | Battles and Historic Events

 If you have a specific question you can contact our archivist.

-In the wake of the failures of 1715–16, the Jacobite movement in Continental exile sought a new sponsor.
-While the Orléanist regime often turned a blind eye to the many Jacobites resident in France, Anglo-French relations had improved to the extent that in January 1717 both powers agreed a defensive military alliance.
-Denied the mainstay of French support, Jacobite diplomacy instead gained favour in Spain.
+In the wake of the failures of 1715 Rising, the Jacobite movement in exile looked for other support.
+While the French had often turned a blind eye to the many Jacobites resident in France, Anglo-French relations had improved to the extent that in January 1717 both powers agreed a defensive military alliance.
+Denied French support, Jacobite diplomacy instead gained favour in Spain.

 The Spanish main force was delayed in sailing from Cadiz until 23 February 1719.
-However, on 18-19 March it was struck by an exceptionally fierce Atlantic storm.
+However, on 18-19 March it was struck by a fierce Atlantic storm.
 The transports were scattered and limped back to ports on the western coast of the Iberian Peninsula.
 Although no ships were lost, the invasion was postponed and later cancelled.
-A general without an army, the Duke of Ormond was left stranded at Corunna, to be joined in early April by James III and VIII, who had made the hazardous journey from Rome hoping to achieve his restoration.
+A general without an army, the Duke of Ormond was left stranded at Corunna, to be joined in early April by James III and VIII.

 Given the loss of the main force, what was remarkable about the 1719 rising in Scotland was not its eventual failure, but the fact that it got underway at all.
 The Jacobite expeditionary force had two elements.
 Two frigates of the Spanish Navy, transporting the Spanish troops and military supplies, under the command of the Earl Marischal, appointed by Ormond to lead in Scotland, left San Sebastian on the Biscayan coast on 25 February.
 The second element sailed from Honfleur in Normandy aboard a hired merchantman on 8 March.
 This had been organised by James Keith, younger brother of the Earl Marischal.
 He enterprisingly had brought together as many of the leading Scots Jacobite exiles in France as time and Spanish money allowed.
 This discordant group included the Marquess of Tullibardine.
 He carried with him James Francis Edward Stuart’s commission from early 1717 appointing him commander-in-chief of any future military operations in Scotland.